SBFspot/sbfspot-config/README.md

 ![Launch](https://user-images.githubusercontent.com/1931158/46150028-e68ba200-c26b-11e8-950b-bb7de3053fc2.jpg)

-When an older SBFspot.cfg is found, you can use this one to reconfigure
+When an older SBFspot.cfg is found, you can use this one to reconfigure.
 Remember: it's always a good idea to take a backup of an existing database (SBFspot.db in case of SQLite)

 ![0](https://user-images.githubusercontent.com/1931158/46150551-1ab39280-c26d-11e8-8f48-f5c4dc2834ca.JPG)